-Last week a prospective client emailed that our quote for a website was higher than others he had received and was letting me know because he didn’t want to waste my time.
+Last week a prospective client emailed that our quote for a website was higher than others he had received and he was letting me know because he didn’t want to waste my time.
 While I appreciated his candor, I realized many other business owners make this same mistake so here’s the story behind this post.

 There’s an old saying-There’s never enough money to do it right the first time but always enough to do it twice and here’s a real life example that proves it.
 A couple of years ago, I gave an estimate to a business owner and he quickly told me it was more money than he wanted or was willing to spend.

 I stated my case as to why we were more expensive than some and he still was not interested as he couldn’t afford to spend that amount of money.
 Well, 9 months later, the same business owner called me back for an estimate.
 While I remembered talking to him, he didn’t remember talking to me.

 Cheaper solution is never the best value

 In an effort to save money, he had gotten the son of a friend to set up a website for him.
 He wasn’t happy with the look of the website but he was even more unhappy with the results.
 Even though he was getting found on the search engines, not a single person had called as a result of his website.